tmpaul/jugglingdb-dynamodb/README.md

 - DynamoDB stores information in the form of tables.
 Each table has a collection of items.
 Think of items as a row in a table.
 Each item in turn is a collection of attributes.
 Each attribute is stored in the database as a key:value pair.

-#####Key Schema
+####Key Schema

 - DynamoDB primary key is a composite key consiting of a hash key and a range key.
 For a given item in the table, the key schema can specify one hash key or one hash key and a range key.

 - To specify a given attribute as hash key, use `keyType: "hash"` along with its definition as shown in the above example.

 - DynamoDB expects a hash key for every item that is created.
 If this value is not available at the time of creation, there is an option to use a UUID generator to generate the hash key.
 To use this option, specify `uuid: true` in the model definition.

 - Similarly, attribute becomes a range key if keyType is set to "range".

 ###USAGE

 #####HASH KEY ONLY

 - If a model only has a hash key, any attribute can be specified as the hash key.
 However, if `uuid` is set to `true`, then the attribute name must be `id`.
 This restriction comes from JugglingDB.

+- If you forget to include a hash key for the model, automatically an attribute called `id` is generated with `uuid` set to `true`.

 - If no unique ID generation is present, the value of the hash key must be provided at the time of creating an item in the table.
 In this case, the attribute name can be anything; not just `id`.

 ```javascript
     var User = schemaDynamo.define('User', {
     someId : { type: String, keyType: "hash", uuid: true} ....